Wednesday, June 29, 2022

 Some of the NPG players for this performance included Hannah Welton-Ford (drums), Andrew Gouché (bass), Donna Grantis (guitar), Cassandra O’Neal (keyboards) and Ida Nielsen (guitar).

 It’s fitting that Prince paid tribute to Michael Jackson musically rather than through a written or video statement online.
 Music was both his and MJ’s language, so it was the perfect medium to celebrate the pop legend, who was Prince’s contemporary and friendly rival.
-The two artists had a tremendous impact on music and pop culture during their relatively short time with us.
+The two artists had a tremendous impact on music and pop culture.
 Their influence is felt in many corners of contemporary music and will no doubt continue to be in the decades to come.
 They left such an indelible mark that it's hard to imagine what music would be like today without them.
 You can spot their influence in many of today’s artist/performers and their music, particularly in the genres of R&B, pop and hip hop--and even in rock and alternative in Prince's case.
 It’s a shame that the two never collaborated.
 That definitely would have been a world-shaking event for the books.

 @djgetmoneyforlife Prince live concert!!!#prince #R&b#Singer#singersongwriter #Fyp #foryou #foryoupage ♬ original sound - DjgetmoneyForLife